Last updated: May 2026 — Weather patterns and crowd data verified for 2026 season

 July Peak wet season Very Low Poor Avoid if possible

-August Heavy rain, road closures possible Very Low Poor Not recommended
+August Heavy rain, closures possible Very Low Poor Not recommended

 September Rain easing, rice turning gold Low Good Golden terraces, almost no crowds